 Dr. Svitlana Krys (Lana) is the author of “The Unknown Ukrainian: Orest Somov’s Prose as a Window to Early Nineteenth-Century Ukraine”, the foreword she wrote for Orest Somov’s collection of short stories The Witches of Kyiv and Other Gothic Tales.

-Dr. Krys also serves as the Editor-in-Chief of East/West: Journal of Ukrainian Studies, a scholarly, peer-reviewed, online periodical, published by the Canadian Institute of Ukrainian Studies (University of Alberta).
-From 2016-19, she was part of the Research Initiative on Democratic Reforms in Ukraine (RIDRU), funded by the Kule Institute for Advanced Study (University of Alberta), where she participated in the cluster on nationalities, culture, and language policies.
+Dr. Krys also serves as the Editor-in-Chief of East/West: Journal of Ukrainian Studies, a scholarly peer-reviewed, online periodical, published by the Canadian Institute of Ukrainian Studies (University of Alberta).
+From 2016–19, she contributed to the Research Initiative on Democratic Reforms in Ukraine (RIDRU), funded by the Kule Institute for Advanced Study (University of Alberta), where she participated in the cluster on nationalities, culture, and language policies.
 Her scholarship has been recognized by the American Association for Ukrainian Studies.